KxSystems/docs/docs/ref/xbar.md

 ---
-title: xbar – Reference – kdb+ and q documentation
+title: xbar rounds one argument rounded down to the nearest multiple of the other | Reference | kdb+ and q documentation
 description: xbar is a q keyword that returns one argument rounded down to the nearest multiple of the other.
 author: Stephen Taylor
-keywords: bar, group, interval, kdb+, math, mathematics, q, xbar
 ---
 # `xbar`